 The full-time MBA programme costs more than the EMBA, but the return on investment is rapid.
 According to the Financial Times 2016 rankings of full-time MBA programmes, alumni of IE earned salaries of almost USD 160,000, an increase of 104%.
 So, the return on investment is likely to be fast.

 Top business schools often require executives to have corporate endorsement before applying for an Executive MBA.
 In fact, most corporations support employees who want to do an Executive MBA, and give them permission to take a certain amount of time off work to attend classes on evenings or weekends or even undertake modules abroad.
 But an endorsement does not necessarily mean that employees will benefit from company funding.

 In fact, the economic crisis has led to executives deferring their EMBAs, as they are afraid of losing their jobs to take time off work.
 At the same time, many companies are cutting back on education budgets.

 In summary, an MBA represents a substantial investment in your career.
-But the rapid return on investment continues to make it the degree of choice for executives across the globe.
-Employers, banks and the learning institutions themselves understand the power of the MBA to advance careers and create wealth.
+However, the rapid return on investment continues to make it the degree of choice for executives across the globe.
+Employers, banks, and the learning institutions themselves understand the power of the MBA to advance careers and create wealth.
 If you have confidence in yourself and your decision, you will find the financial means to make the MBA investment.